juniorguru/teemup/README.md

 Such meta data is good for search engines and other tooling and can be read by [extruct](https://github.com/scrapinghub/extruct/).
 This allowed me to fix everything for a while, but in August 2023, the JSON-DL has also disappeared from the website.

-All out war.
+All out war then!
-I moved the code to a separate library so it's easier to develop, re-use, contribute to, and monitor.
+I moved the code to this separate library so it's easier to develop, re-use, contribute to, and monitor.

 ## License